 I thought it appropriate to name (label) the buttress after what Louis Hough and Bestor Robinson referred to it as.
 It just seemed right since they probably had the FA of it.

 It’s not often that one can find routes on a Colorado Fourteener that are either unclimbed or infrequently climbed.
 It’s usually the later if you can.
-Capitol Peak’s “Cleaver Buttress” is one of those routes that firmly fall’s in between.
+Capitol Peak’s “East Buttress” is one of those routes that firmly fall’s in between.
 Just the approach alone is enough to turn some people off to the whole idea.
-It’s roughly 7.5 to 8.0 miles just to access the Pierre Lakes.
+It’s roughly 7.5 to 8.0 miles just to access Pierre Lakes Basin.
 Then there’s the climb itself!

 ‘The search for new routes up the spectacular walls and ridges of Capitol Peak began during the 1933 CMC outing, when Bestor Robinson led two climbs up the peak.
 One of them was up a chimney on the east side to the knife-edge south ridge (even sharper then the better known knife-ridge of the Northeast Ridge), which was followed to the summit.

 Another first was up the “Cleaver Ridge”, the steep buttress that drops southeast into Pierre Basin from the summit, done with Glen Strassburg and Louis Hough.
 This “sharp, spine-like buttress” was very rough, said Hough, but ably led by the visiting Robinson, who was one of California’s leading rock climbers of the 1930’s…’

 The only other references I can find that specify this ridge as a possible climb (fishing trips excluded) is from the ‘meet-up’ website, Spectacular Adventures.
 There is an open invitation to attempt the buttress but I don’t know if this ‘trip’ ever came to fruition.